0xAleksaOpacic/who-is-sorry/README.md

 Web3 companies have been posting "apology letters" on X (Twitter).
 This game tests your knowledge of the Web3 space!

 **Your Mission:**
-1. Read a censored apology letter 📝
+1. Read a censored apology letter. 📝
 2. Guess which company wrote it from 3 options 🤔
 3. See if you're right! ✅❌
 4. Learn about cool Web3 projects 🚀